quintel/etmodel/app/views/pages/_whats_new_content.en.md

 The ETM models supply and demand of electricity and hydrogen on an hourly basis.
 We have reviewed all profiles in close cooperation with the energy modelling community and clearly documented the sources and methods on Github.
-This process was concluded with a mini symposium where the results were presented, and we identified areas for improvement.
-[The documentation on all hourly curves can be found here][Curve docs].
+This process was concluded with a mini-symposium where the results were presented and we identified areas for improvement.
+[Documentation on all hourly curves can be found here][Curve docs].

 -> ![](/assets/pages/whats_new/hourlyprofiles_en.png) <-

 ## 5. Multi-year charts

-The new multi-year charts module allows the user to explore the possible transition paths to a 2050 scenario and discover the actions and consequences for aspired goals in 2023, 2030 and 2040.
-The charts provide insights into the transition paths of the most important aspects of the energy system (final energy demand, CO<sub>2</sub> emissions and renewables).
-For each of the years, the user is able to edit the slider settings.
+The new multi-year charts module allows you to explore the possible transition paths to a 2050 scenario and discover the actions and consequences for aspired goals in 2023, 2030 and 2040.
+The charts provide insights into the transition paths of the most important aspects of the energy system (final energy demand, CO<sub>2</sub> emissions, and renewables).
+For each of these years you are able to further edit the slider settings to make adjustments to the scenarios.
 [Explore the new multi-year charts module][Multi year charts].

 -> ![](/assets/pages/whats_new/myc_en.png) <-

 ## 6. Other updates

-Furthermore, there are two smaller updates that are worth mentioning:

 * **Non-energetic demand chemical industry**: It is possible to adjust the non-energetic demand in the chemical industry.
 For example, fossil carriers